 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk was historically due almost exclusively to P. vivax.
-Negligible or no risk of malaria transmission exists inthe country.
+WHO—International Travel and Health (current online update, Country List)(2018) Very low malaria risk was historically due almost exclusively to P. vivax.
+Negligible or no risk of malaria transmission exists in the country.

 - Recommended prevention in risk areas: A - Very limited risk of malaria transmission.
 Mosquito bite prevention only.